IAm-Ky229/CPRE489/README.md

 ### Homework 2

 Homework 2 focused on creating a basic throughput tester for a network.
 The client will keep sending more and more data to the server until the change in throughput is less than 5%.
-The client then analyzes the number of received packets and uses a formula to deterimne the general data throughput from the client to the server.
+The client will display the found throughput to the client once the program terminates.

 ### Lab 2